dwrrehman/programming_language/three_part_system/readme.md

 (a program to compute the number of prime numbers less than a given number, limit.)

+define limit = 100000  (you'd set this to a value of your choice) define count = 0       (and the result ends up here!)

 define i = 0
 repeat
 	define j = 2